Rotation Schedule by Year – Overview of the Training Experience

 - Liver Team consists of 1 liver intern, 1 GI fellow, liver attending

-- Oncology/Hematology Team consists of 1 intern, 1 senior resident and oncology/hematology attendings
+- Oncology Team consists of 1 intern, 1 senior resident and 1 oncology attending

 - PGY-2 resident working one to one with hospitalist or GIM attending